 NHS Fife provides accessible communication in a variety of formats including for people who are speakers of community languages, who require Easy Read versions, who speak BSL, read Braille or use Audio formats.

 NHS Fife SMS text service number 07805800005 is available for people who have a hearing or speech impairment.

-To find out more about accessible formats phone 01592 729130 or contact: fife.equalityandhumanrights@nhs.scot.
+To find out more about accessible formats contact: fife-UHB.EqualityandHumanRights@nhs.net or phone 01592 729130